-7. Since 1993, the global mean sea level has been rising at a mean rate of 3.1 +/- 0.3 mm per year, with a clear superimposed acceleration of approximately 0.1 mm per year2.
+7. Since 1993, the global mean sea level has been rising at a mean rate of 3.15 +/- 0.3 mm per year, with a clear superimposed acceleration of approximately 0.1 mm per year2.
 By 2010, the global average sea level was 52.4 mm above the 1993 level and, by 2018, it had increased to 89.9 mm above the 1993 level.

 8. Thermal expansion from a warming ocean, together with land and polar ice sheet melt, are the main causes of the acceleration in the global rise in mean sea level.
-Satellite altimetry has also revealed strong regional variability in rates of sea level change, with regional rates up to 2–3 times above the global mean in some regions over the altimetry era (1993 onwards).and trend sign
+Satellite altimetry has also revealed strong regional variability in rates of sea level change, with regional rates up to 2–3 times above the global mean in some regions over the altimetry era (1993 onwards).
+Regional sea level has increased fastest in the Indo-Pacific, Northwest Pacific and Subtropical North Atlantic.
+Differences from the global mean and trend sign can result from land ice loss and variations in ocean warming and circulation.

 9. In coastal areas, additional processes, including land subsidence, are added to the global mean and regional sea level components and can make coastal sea level deviate substantially from open ocean sea level rises.

-10. Sea level rise will continue for centuries, even if mitigation measures are put in place.
+10. Sea level rise poses a significant threat to coastal systemsand to low-lying areas around the world through inundations, the erosion of coastlines and the contamination of freshwater reserves and food crops.
+Entire communities on low-lying islands have nowhere to retreat within their islands.
+Due to projected global sea level rise extreme sea level events that are historically rare will become common by 2100.
+Sea level rise will continue for centuries, even if mitigation measures of Greenhouse Gases are put in place.(See alsosection V Coastal communities).